irods/irods_rule_engine_plugin_python/README.md

 # Remote Execution

-There exists a requirement to for the implementation of a different ```remote``` microservice call for every rule language.
-Given the possiblity of a namespace collision with more than one rule language being configured simultaneously the name of the microservice to use for the python language is ```py_remote()```.
+There exists a requirement for the implementation of a different ```remote``` microservice call for every rule language.
+Given the possibility of a namespace collision with more than one rule language being configured simultaneously, the name of the microservice to use for the python language is ```py_remote()```.
 For example:
 ```
 def main(rule_args, callback, rei):